Unconditional energy stable hybrid IEQ-FEMs for the Cahn-Hilliard-Navier-Stokes equations: Acknowledgments

 \section{Acknowledgments}

-Chen's research was supported by NSFC Project (12201010), Natural Science Research Project of Higher Education in Anhui Province (2022AH040027).
-Li's research was supported by the Postgraduate Scientific Research Innovation Project of Xiangtan University, China (XDCX2024Y179).
-Yang's research was supported by the National Natural Science Foundation of China Project (12071402, 12261131501), the Project of Scientiﬁc Research Fund of the Hunan Provincial Science and Technology Department (2022RC3022, 2023GK2029, 2024ZL5017, 2024JJ1008), and Program for Science and Technology Innovative Research Team in Higher Educational Institutions of Hunan Province of China.
+This work was supported by the National Natural Science Foundation of China Project (No. 12571469), Scientific Research Innovation Capability Support Project for Young Faculty of China (No. SRICSPYF-BS2025132), the Project of Scientific Research Fund of the Hunan Provincial Science and Technology Department (No. 2024JJ1008), the 111 Project (No. D23017), and Program for Science and Technology Innovative Research Team in Higher Educational Institutions of Hunan Province of China.